 So leaders and teams turn to OKRs when they’re looking to focus on the most impactful results they want to achieve, become more efficient and continuously improve their company.

 It’s extremely important for leaders to set a unified direction for everyone in the company.
 This is the first step in the OKR goal-setting process.
-It is not enough to announce that the company goal is to make money and grow profitability.
+It is not enough to announce that the company’s goal is to make money and grow profitability.
 You have to be more specific than that and focus on improving particular areas one at a time.
 You can focus on fixing issues in internal communication, organize a new sales process or take the leap and expand to a different market.
 What has to be resolved and improved first for you to see the results in the nearest future?

-Conducting in-depth analysis of opportunities and constraints relevant to the current situation is the incredible thing leaders do as a part of their day-to-day job.
+Conducting an in-depth analysis of opportunities and constraints relevant to the current situation is the incredible thing leaders do as a part of their day-to-day job.
 This analysis builds a strong foundation for further prioritizing and decision-making processes.
 Once the direction is clear, teams can write their Objectives and Key Results to make sure that the company is moving forward.

 What is a KPI?

 Key Performance Indicators (aka business metrics) are numbers that you look at to maintain a healthy business.
-You need to set numeric expectations of performance and set clear targets for the company, departments, teams and individuals.
+You need to set numeric expectations of performance and set clear targets for the company, departments, teams, and individuals.
 These indicators direct your attention towards what they are monitoring, and they simply tell you if you are meeting your targets or not.

-For example, your sales team KPI might be a number of closed deals per week, and a target (expected level of performance) could be from 10 to 15 on average.
+For example, your sales team KPI might be the number of closed deals per week, and a target (expected level of performance) could be from 10 to 15 on average.
 So if you’re meeting the KPI target of at least 10 deals, it means you’re maintaining your efficiency.

 In most companies, KPIs reflect revenue targets and month-on-month growth of various business metrics.
 You can track all of your regular business activities with KPIs, i.e.:

 - changes in website traffic,